Skip to content

 Verified by: Drew Ellis

-As of January 10, 2026, Maine passed online casino legislation.
-State lawmakers passed a bill (LD 1164) that would give Maine’s four Wabanaki tribes exclusive rights to launch online casino platforms.
-This means real-money slots, blackjack, roulette, and other games would be run by tribal operators and regulated by the state.
+On January 10, 2026, Maine passed online casino legislation.
+State lawmakers passed a bill (LD 1164) that would give Maine’s four Wabanaki tribes exclusive rights to launch online casino platforms under the regulator oversight of the Maine Gambling Control Unit (MGCU).
+This means real-money slots, blackjack, roulette, craps and other games would be run by tribal operators and regulated by the state.

-The bill was put on the desk of Gov. Mills, where she had until January 10, 2026 to either veto the bill, sign the bill, or take no action and allow it to become law.
+The bill was put on the desk of Gov. Mills, where she had the option to either veto the bill, sign the bill, or take no action and allow it to become law.
 Mills debated the decision, but decided to let the bill pass and become law prior to the Jan.
 10 deadline.

 The legislation is facing legal pushback, as Oxford Casino Hotel has filed a lawsuit, accusing the state of discrimination by not allowing the two commercial casinos in Maine to have access to iGaming licenses.